DiamondLightSource/malcolmjs/docs/source/userguide/creating_a_new_design.rst

 If a `block_` has been added to a `design_` erroneously, or is no longer required within the current Design it can be removed in one of two ways:

-#. *By dragging it to the Garbage Can:*
+#. *By dragging it to the Bin:*

     #.
 Select the Block to be removed by hovering over it and clicking the left mouse button.
-Upon selection a 'garbage can' icon is displayed at the bottom of the Layout Panel.
+Upon selection a 'Bin' icon is displayed at the bottom of the Layout Panel.
     #.
-While holding down the left mouse button drag the Block over the garbage can icon.
+While holding down the left mouse button drag the Block over the 'Bin' icon.
 The icon is highlighted.
     #.
 Release the left mouse button.

 #. *Hitting the Delete or Backspace Key:*